Terminal-2 icon

 The shopper provides their answer and completes the transaction.

-2. When you receive the payment response, note the following in the AdditionalResponse:
+When asking for consent automatically is enabled, in the payment response note the following in the AdditionalResponse:

 • If the shopper gave consent, the taxfree.indicator flag remains set to true.

-• If the shopper did not give consent, the taxfree.indicator flag is automatically changed to false.
+• If the shopper did not give consent, the taxfree.indicator flag is set to false.
+The card details and the PSP reference should not be shared with the TFS provider by the POS app.

 Testing the tax-free flow